spayra1/spayra1.github.io/index.md

 -	[The Effect of Liquid Mediums on the Transport of Photonic Energy and its Impact on the Quantum Efficiency of Photovoltaic Cells](https://www.emerginginvestigators.org/articles/the-effect-of-various-liquid-mediums-on-the-transport-of-photonic-energy-and-its-impact-on-the-quantum-efficiency-of-photovoltaic-cells) (published in the Journal of Emerging Investigators, a publication of the Harvard Graduate School of Arts and Sciences)

-_I also have a few projects I haven't included on this page.
+_I also have many projects I've worked on that haven't included on this page.
 Check back for more later!_
+_GitHub Pages has been having some issues displaying content and I haven't had time to troubleshoot it, so this page is slightly sparser than it was before_

 ## <span title="(organized in reverse chronological order)">Publications</span>